 That solves the heat equation.
 It's not a lot of fun to plug that into the heat equation, but it's possible, right?
 The x derivative, the time derivative is going to be messy.
 It'll have two terms.
 The x derivative will have two terms and they'll agree.
 The notes will give one way to do the integral and get that answer.
 You see that that integral, it's -- integrals with e to the minus k squared in them are impossible on a finite interval, but here we're going all the way from minus infinity to infinity, which you might think makes the problem harder, but actually it makes it a great deal easier and we can get an explicit answer, a beautiful answer.

-So we learn that the solution to the heat equation is coming from a point source, is a bell shaped Gaussian curve that gets wider and wider as t increases, but I guess you would want to look this see, what happens if t comes down to 0?
+So we learn that the solution to the heat equation, coming from a point source, is a bell-shaped Gaussian curve that gets wider and wider as t increases, but I guess you would want to look to see, what happens if t comes down to 0?
 Does that really approximate -- I meant to say, does it really converge to -- this should, as t goes to 0, this should go to the delta function, and in some way, it does.
 In some way, it does.
 It's wonderful.
 The delta function, of course, is 0 away from the origin.

 So why does this approach 0 away from the origin?
 Suppose x is 1.
 Suppose x is 1.
 Then do you see this thing going to 0 as t goes to 0?
 Look what's happening.
-As t goes to 0, this part is blowing up, but kind of weekly.
+As t goes to 0, this part is blowing up, but kind of weakly.
 That's not a disastrous blowup.
-Compared to this -- e to the minus -- let's say 1 over 4 t.
+Compared to this e to the minus -- let's say 1 over 4t.
 As t goes to 0, that's e to a very negative exponent.
 That's going to 0 very fast, much faster than this is going to 0.
-If you like to think of l'Hopital's rule or ratio or something, this quantity is going to 0 way faster than this one is and the result is 0, except at the one point, x equals 0, where this is one.
+If you like to think of l'Hopital's rule or ratio or something, this quantity is going to 0 way faster than this one is, and the result is 0, except at the one point x equals 0, where this is 1.
 The fact that the total amount of heat stays at 1 tells us that the delta function is the limit there.

 Today was the heat equation, continuous case, with these explicit answers.

-Then next time is tomorrow I guess, is the heat equation, finite differences.
+Then next time is -- tomorrow, I guess -- is the heat equation, finite differences.
 Again, we'll have several difference methods and to compare them would be terrific.
-Please think about that comparison with the heat equation and/or what I was saying at the beginning of class, the deeper look at the comparison for the wave equation.
-See you tomorow for difference equations for this problem.
+Please think about that, comparison with the heat equation and/or what I was saying at the beginning of class, a deeper look at the comparison for the wave equation.
+See you tomorrow for difference equations for this problem.
 Thanks.